Note: The links below will

 Control Module’s nadir port, or downward facing docking port.

-Watch streaming video on to see coverage of the Expedition 1 crew's interviews with ABC and
+TV to see coverage of the Expedition 1 crew's interviews with ABC and

 CNN on Tuesday at 5:05 a.m.
 CST (11:05 GMT).

-is now available in the .
+1 on-orbit imagery is now available in the Gallery.

-Station commander Bill Shepherd reports that it's a little , but at least they have a !
+Station commander Bill Shepherd reports that it's a little noisy

-cargo ship) from .
+cargo ship) from CNN.

 14 November 2000 - The "Alphans" are getting ready for the arrival of the unmanned cargo ship from